dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Upgrade to the latest version of HDFS.
 Change the settings in Hadoop components to optimize for the different kinds of work in the mix.
 - [ ] Find more jobs to run so the cluster utilizations will cost-justify the expense.
 - [x] Store persistent data off-cluster.
 Start a cluster for one kind of work then shut it down when it is not processing data.
+> **Correct:** This is correct.
+Storing persistent data off the cluster allows the cluster to be shut down when not processing data.
+And it allows separate clusters to be started per job or per kind of work, so tuning is less important.
 - [ ] Migrate from Dataproc to an open source Hadoop Cluster hosted on Compute Engine, because this is the only way to get all the Hadoop customizations needed for efficiency.